Retargeting is just a tool, so I’d rather discuss a retargeting strategy called “Cascade.”

 - Implement deep ad personalization, e.g., taking purchase history into account.

 - And one more thing: only show one banner on a page (Ad Exchange feature).
 Be smart about limiting the frequency of exposure — setting up an exposure cap to 30000 views is not enough.
 Spread these over segments of time: set a limit per hour/day/session.
 It’ll help you avoid bombarding users with ads when they’re least responsive to them.

-3. Wrong sales attribution model
+3. A wrong sales attribution model

 Sales attribution is a method of assigning conversion to marketing channels.

 - First of all, you need to exclude direct user requests like when they type in your web address in a browser.
 These are a direct consequence of your advertising activity.
-People can’t type your web address just out of blue.
+People can’t type your web address just out of the blue.